-By chance I then received a link to this book.
-I am not a person to give up easily and I decided to order the book.
-I could not have been more pleased.
-The thing that appealed to me the most is how honest and down to earth this book is.
-The transcripts of interviews are short and easy to read and I think anyone reading this book should come away with a very good theoretical understanding on what life in a hospice is all about.
+I am a trained nurse.
+The thing that appealed to me the most about this book is how honest and down to earth it is.
+The passages from interviews are short and easy to read and anyone reading this book should come away with a very good theoretical understanding on what life in a hospice is all about.

 Whilst staff give their own opinions about what might happen when a person dies it is clearly identified as a personal opinion and there is a good balance of views.
-Thoroughly no nonsense and very well researched.
+Very well researched.

-Reading this book has given me a lot of confidence that should I or anyone I care about need the services of a hospice, it would be a good place to be.
-It also has reminded me that a hospice fulfils a role in the last stages of a person’s life that at present no NHS hospital has the capacity to deliver.
-However, it has also given me a reminder that many issues hospice staff struggle with are very similar issues encountered by hospital staff.
-At first I felt a little deflated about this and then I remembered my Buddhist training and had to laugh at myself.
+Reading this book has given me a lot of confidence that should I (or anyone I care about) need the services of a hospice, it would be a good place to be.
+It has also given me a reminder that many issues hospice staff struggle with are very similar issues encountered by hospital staff.
 There is no getting away from suffering – it’s the way we react to it that matters.
-And that brought me back neatly to the topic.
+And that brought me back to the topic.
 There is no getting away from death – but thankfully there are hospices that make it more bearable.
-Thank you very writing a very good book Ann!
+Thank you very writing a very good book!

 A thorough look at hospices

 Ann Richardson has looked at the world of the hospice from the inside out, documenting the experiences of professionals, managers, staff and family.
 Her approach to this topic is both unique and thorough, an excellent resource for anyone curious about how hospices function.

 Ann Richardson did an excellent job with this book